In 2014, Korman trademarked its successful Micro-Apartments and MicroSuites platform.

-In 2012 Korman Residential rolled out its Management+ program.
-Korman secured incentivized management contracts with institutions, as well as individual property owners for 1,000 units in Pennsylvania and Delaware.
+In 2012, Korman Residential introduced its Management+ program.
+Korman secured incentivized management contracts with institutions for assets located in Pennsylvania, New Jersey and Delaware.

 In the 1990's, land development continued in PA, NJ, and DE.
 Hotel development accelerated in Center City Philadelphia and adjacent to Philadelphia International Airport.
 In 1996, Korman Residential was formed to acquire and manage multi-family properties and portfolios.
 Korman Residential served as third-party manager for two portfolios totaling 2,000 units, in addition to managing the properties in its own equity portfolios.
 The company acquired Pine Grove, a townhome community located in Hatboro, PA.

 In the 1980's, office and shopping center development accelerated.
 Korman entered into a joint venture with Resorts International to develop housing near Atlantic City, NJ.
 The Builders Group was assembled, which accelerated activity in the company's land bank.
 The company syndicated many entities in its various residential portfolios.
 The Plaza Apartments were converted to the Palace Hotel in partnership with Trusthouse Forte.
 The company partnered with SmithKline and Philadelphia Electric to develop Franklintown, a Center City Philadelphia mixed-use community of public space, high-rise apartments and office buildings.

 In the 1970's, Korman phased out it's homebuilding business and began it's Builder Program.
 Korman obtained zoning and use permits to maximize value of the company's land inventory for sale to developers.
 In the multi-family arena, Korman expanded its extended stay program to meet the needs of its corporate customers.
 Apartment development continued throughout Pennsylvania and New Jersey emphasizing resort-style living.